Freelancerhu/Canvas-Download/README.md

 /*  Date:2016.11.4~Date.11.11

      We compare 2 ways to send requests to https and decide to use QNetworkAccessManager rather than libcurl.
-     The code now can get access to Canvas by using token in Qt and download some infomation into a file.  */
+     The code now can get access to Canvas by using token in Qt and download some infomation into a file.

+     HTTPDownloaderaslibcurl.cpp
+     HTTPDownloader.h  */